Alexander Heinrich Rudolf von Kluck

 As commander of the First Army during the first year of the Great War, this Prussian (Westphalian) Generaloberst was also responsible for the three northern flank armies tasked with thrusting through Belgium and sweeping through northern France to encircle Paris.
 His forces defeated the retreating British at Mons and then again at Le Cateau and Maubeuge, freeing up a path for the Germans all the way to the French capital.
 Von Kluck was apparently a pleasant and courteous man in private life, but earned a reputation for sub-human brutality in his professional career, thus making him hated and feared by his subordinates.

 The questionable decision making process at German High Command and among the northern tier field army commanders leading up to the Battle of the First Marne is a matter of historical debate.
-Nevertheless, as his First Army force pushed southward toward Paris, von Kluck mistakenly let them drift east of the city instead of encircling to the west as according to the von Schlieffen Plan.
+Nevertheless, as his 1.
+Armee forces pushed southward toward Paris, von Kluck mistakenly let them drift east of the city instead of encircling to the west in accordance with the von Schlieffen Plan.
 During the battle, allied forces were able to halt the German onslaught approximately 13 miles from the outskirts of Paris.
-Quick and intelligent action by von Kluck's reserve corps commander von Gronau saved the First Army from becoming encircled themselves and sparked what would become known as the "race to the sea."
-General von Kluck and his Second Army counterpart von Bülow bore the brunt of the blame for this disaster, but Kluck himself always maintained that German intelligence chief Richard Hentsch had robbed the Germans of a decisive victory when he traveled to the front and ordered a general retreat.
+Quick and intelligent action by Kluck's reserve corps commander von Gronau saved the 1.
+Armee from becoming encircled themselves and sparked what would become known as the "race to the sea" - each army attempting to outflank each other northward until reaching the English Channel.
+General von Kluck and his 2.
+Armee counterpart Karl von Bülow bore the brunt of the blame for this disaster, but Kluck himself always maintained that German intelligence chief Richard Hentsch had robbed the Germans of a decisive victory when he traveled to the front and ordered a general retreat.

 Premier-Lieutenant - 1872

-Despite the 1914 disaster on the Marne, von Kluck nonetheless later received from the Kaiser himself the order of the Pour le Merite as he lie on his sickbed.
-He had received a severe shrapnel wound in his leg while inspecting his front lines.
-Known to be a very arrogant and unapproachable general officer, he was the only German commander during war who had never served on the Great General Staff or attended the Prussian War Academy.
-Von Kluck retired from military service in early 1916 and died on 19 October 1934 in Berlin.
-He is buried at the Südwestkirchhof in Stahnsdorf.
+Despite the 1914 disaster on the Marne, von Kluck nonetheless later received from the Kaiser himself the order of the Pour le Merite as the general was resting on his sickbed.
+Kluck had suffered a severe shrapnel wound in his leg while inspecting his front lines in March 1915.
+After more than a year of convalescent leave back in the homeland, von Kluck realized he would likely not be receiving another command and thus retired from military service for good.
+He later passed away on 19 October 1934 while residing in Berlin and is buried at the Südwestkirchhof in Stahnsdorf.
 Von Kluck's son Leutnant zur See Egon von Kluck was killed in action on 28 January 1915 at Lombardsijde.

 Generaloberst 27.01.1914